tomato42/marvin-toolkit/README.md

 # marvin-toolkit
-A set of tools and instructions to check if a library is vulnerable to the Marvin attack.
+A set of Linux tools and instructions to check if a library is vulnerable to the Marvin attack.

 Marvin attack is a continuation of work published by Hanno Böck, Juraj Somorovsky, and Craig Young in their ROBOT Attack[[1]](https://robotattack.org/).